 Calibrate air sat.: Calibrate the MicroOptode by exposing the optode and the temperature sensor to air or an air saturated solution as described in the MicroOptode manual.
 The oxygen concentration will be calculated based on the temperature and salinity specified above.
-When a stable signal is obtained click CALIBRATE AIR SAT.
+When a stable signal is obtained click Calibrate Air Sat.
 The Opto-F1/F4 UniAmp now records 5 measurements over 2.5 seconds and stores the average.

 Calibrate zero: Expose the MicroOptode and temperature sensor to a solution or gas without oxygen and click Calibrate zero when the signal is stable.
-The MicroOptode meter now records 5 measurements over 2.5 seconds and stores the average signal and Reference signal in the Status box must show a green OK.
-When the sensor signal is low e.g. because no sensor is connected, the tip of the fiber is broken off or the fluorophore at the tip has been worn off or bleached, the status bar will turn red and read "Sensor signal is too low".
+The MicroOptode meter now records 5 measurements over 2.5 seconds and stores the average fluorophore at the tip has been worn off or bleached, the status bar will turn red and read "Sensor signal is too low".
 The Reference signal status is independent of the optode signal status and should always show a green OK to be able to measure a signal.